SPALaboratory/SiT-Dataset/README.md

 * [2023-07] <a href="https://drive.google.com/drive/folders/1kYGPJPoWn3J8s0mRWXZv9X-MOR5Hcg8u?usp=sharing">SiT Mini-Dataset</a> release on public.
 * [2023-07] Dockerfiles for each perception task release on <a href="https://hub.docker.com/u/spalaboratory">Dockerhub</a>.
 * [2023-07] SiT benchmark and devkit for each perception task release.
+* [2023-09] Our paper is accepted to NeurIPS 2023 Dataset and Benchmark Track!

 ## Upcomings
 * [2023-09] Pretrained models for 3D object detection and Trajectory prediction release on public.